 As a peer-review policy, all reviewers are requested to keep the submitted manuscripts and any associated data confidential.
 However if a reviewer seeks advice while assessing a manuscript, he/she must ensure that confidentiality is maintained and that the names of any such colleagues must be provided to the journal as soon as possible.
 This publisher makes its utmost effort to keep the content of all submitted manuscripts confidential until they are published.

-Our journal accepts manuscripts report novel findings, which could result in impacts on in all fields of medical and biological science based on its originality, importance, interdisciplinary interest, timeliness, accessibility, elegance and surprising conclusions.
+Our journal accepts manuscripts report novel findings, which could result in impacts on in all fields of women’s health and reproduction science based on its originality, importance, interdisciplinary interest, timeliness, accessibility, elegance and surprising conclusions.
 Hence, it offers an exceptionally fast publication schedule including prompt peer-review by the experts in the field and immediate publication upon acceptance.
 Quality and topic of submitted manuscript beside the priority of research field are the least considered criteria in each manuscript before entering in formal review process.

 Editorial Review and Publication

 3- Managing editor receives the reviewers’ comments and sends them along with decision letter to corresponding author.
 Final decision on each manuscript will be made by the Editor-in-Chief.

 As our journal is a rapid response journal, the review process takes between 2 to 6 months.

 Journals published by our publisher use iThenticate software, which is a plagiarism detector verifying the originality of the submission content before publication.
 If plagiarism is identified, we will follow COPE guidelines.